OJ17/things-I-learned-wiki/docs/Improvement/focus/productivity.md

 better to work 16 hours a day, compared to working 10 hours a day consistently.
 Sometimes less is more.
 Especially if you will feel burnout from working 16 hours.

+A good lesson to remember is:

+“Mood Follows Action” - Act first then thoughts change

 ### links: